But, sometimes, the screens get in the way.

 I encourage you to be creative and take another look at how you can use low tech and no tech tools in new ways to engage students and improve learning!

 Let’s FLIP it!

 What "unplugged" tools do you want to try?

 You will explore ways to use sticky notes, index cards, flip charts, whiteboards, playing cards, and dice to increase student engagement, encourage collaboration, and improve learning.

 All of the strategies be adapted to take less than 5 minutes or expanded to a whole class session.
 You can integrate any of these ideas into one of your existing lectures, seminars, or discussions or use these ideas to create new lesson plans.

 In a 2013 study, students used a digital device an average of 11.6 times each day for non-class related activities

-This is a self-paced on-demand online workshop featuring 2 video modules.
+This is a 45-minute self-paced course featuring 2 video modules.
 When you enroll, you will receive:

 It’s challenging to come up with new, creative ways to engage your students.
 Every day, when you arrive (or log in) to your classroom, you are responsible for creating a space for students to learn from you and from each other.